SedaxGaming/SedaxGaming/README.md

 👋 Hi, I’m @SedaxGaming, also you can call me Guilherme.
-👀 I’m interested in learning and development of everything.
+👀 I’m working now in development.
 May can I help you, just ask me if want.
-🌱 I’m currently learning Java, JavaScript, CSS, HTML, Python and Delphi.
+🌱 I’m currently learning Java, PHP, JavaScript, CSS, HTML, Python and Delphi.
 💞️ I’m looking to collaborate on Python machine learning.
 📫 How to reach?
 Text me!
 Else I have some links here, so you can take a look if want:
 -=+=-This is my Streams-=+=- http://twitch.com/sedaxgamingyt